Mamatha-0408/Mamatha/README.md

 This file contains sample of few countries details and background color formations.

 CurrencyServlet.java
-This file contains how the currency denomination changes from one country to another it shows clearly.
+This file contains how the currency denomination changes from one country to another country it shows clearly.